 While low water pressure is pretty easy to notice, high pressure can be a bit trickier.
 Even if you have a pressure regulator installed, check the actual pressure regularly using a test gauge.
 An ideal pressure is somewhere between 40-65 psi.
 High pressure can mess with valves and fixtures, and can even cause blowouts in supply lines.
 Regulators and pumps can help keep things proper.

-If you haven't done so in the past year (or ever), flush your water heater and
+If you haven't done so in the past year (or ever), flush your water heater and replace the anode rod, if necessary.

 The Temperature and Pressure Relief valve on your water heater should be checked every few years for proper operation.
 If it's been a while, be sure you have a receptacle for the hot water that will stream out (be careful - it can be VERY HOT water), and flip that switch!
 Sometimes if they're too worn, these won't re-seal after testing them out, so be prepared to replace this vital mechanism.